 Par 5 – 471 metres index 8 (Men), 421 metres (Ladies)

-The long dog rose shrubbery, out of bounds and troublesome mounding are very much in play for tee shots that don’t make the fairway.
+Trees and shrubbery on the left.
+The out of bounds on the right and some troublesome mounding means danger for tee shots that don’t make the fairway.

 The split level green also demands accuracy to avoid a difficult putt.

 Par 3 – 140 metres index 16 (Men), 106 metres (Ladies)